islco/mo-static/{{ cookiecutter.repo_name }}/README.md

 All configuration variables should be defined in the `nconf.defaults` and it should be indicated if they are required.

 The configuration is passed to [envyify](https://github.com/hughsk/envify) for transforming with browserify.
-This means you can use `process.env.FOO` in your browserified JavaScript files.
-The appropriate environment variable will be subsituted during the build process.
+This means you can use `process.env.FOO` in your browserified JavaScript files and the appropriate environment variable will be substituted during the build process to be shipped in the browser.

-__TIP:__ 🔐 Don't leak secret keys, neither by commmitting them nor passing them to browserify.
+__🔐 TIP:__ Don't leak secret keys, neither by commmitting them nor by passing them to browserify.
 If the var you are using should be kept secret, you should not add it to `config.js`.

-__TIP:__ ⏱ If the config var is an amount of time, specify the units in the var name:
+__⏱ TIP:__ If the config var is an amount of time, specify the units in the var name:

 ```
 nconf.defaults({